Mobile Suit Gundam: Hathaway's Flash: Films

-A three-part film adaptation by Sunrise (now a division of Bandai Namco Filmworks) was first teased back in April 2018 upon the unveiling of Mobile Suit Gundam Narrative.
+A three-part film adaptation by Sunrise was first teased back in April 2018 upon the unveiling of Mobile Suit Gundam Narrative.
 The film was later formally announced during the Gundam 40th Anniversary press conference in November of the same year.
 The first film was originally scheduled to be released on July 23, 2020, but it was delayed to May 7, 2021, due to the COVID-19 pandemic.
-The film was delayed again to May 21, 2021.
+The film was delayed again to May 21.
 A third delay was announced on May 17, with a new date not set at the time.
-The film was finally released on June 11, 2021 in theaters in Japan and China.
-Netflix obtained streaming rights for the first film, which was released on July 1, 2021, in select territories.
+The film was finally released on June 11 in theaters in Japan and China.
+Netflix obtained streaming rights for the first film, which was released on July 1 in select territories.
+A four-episode TV version of the film was broadcast on Nippon TV's AnichU programming block from January 6 to 27, 2026.

 A second film in the series was teased after the first film's release, but production had stalled due to the pandemic.
-The film, later subtitled as The Sorcery of Nymph Circe (キルケーの魔女, Kirukē no Majo), is set to be released on January 30, 2026.
+The film, subtitled as The Sorcery of Nymph Circe (キルケーの魔女, Kirukē no Majo), was released on January 30, 2026 in Japan, on May 15 in the US theaters, and on August 31 on Netflix.